registripe/registripe-core/README.md

 *   Require email confirmation for confirming free event registrations, or canceling a registration.
 *   Send registered users a notification email when event details change.
-*   Generate ticket files that a user can download and print.
 *   Invite people to the event, either from member groups or from past events.
 *   Send reminder emails a fixed time before an event starts.